fzingg/hyperloop-showcase/README.md

-## Step 8: Working with HyperReact Hot Reloader and Opal IRB
+## Step 8: Working with Hyperloop Models Hot Reloader and Opal IRB

 Before we go any further, let's install two fantastic tools written by Forrest Chang: